top of page

 Modern Aleppo Soap

-Aleppo soap, known as "savon d'Alep" in French, is one of the oldest known soaps in the world, with its origins tracing back to ancient Mesopotamia.
+Aleppo soap, known as "savon d'Alep" in French, is one of the oldest soaps in the world.
+Its origins trace back to ancient Mesopotamia.
 The city of Aleppo, located in modern-day Syria, is credited as the birthplace of this traditional soap-making process.
+This rich history adds to the allure of Aleppo soap, making it a cherished product across generations.

 The primary ingredients of Aleppo soap are olive oil and laurel oil.
-Olive oil has been used for centuries for its moisturizing properties, while laurel oil adds antibacterial and anti-inflammatory benefits.
+Olive oil has been used for centuries for its moisturizing properties.
+It nourishes the skin and keeps it hydrated.
+Laurel oil, on the other hand, adds antibacterial and anti-inflammatory benefits.
+This combination creates a soap that is not only effective but also gentle on the skin.
 The soap is typically made through a cold-press method, which helps retain the natural properties of the oils.

 The traditional method of producing Aleppo soap involves several steps: